efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 nostalgia for death increases just a little more, then my confession may have the strength to support any of my fellow men in their struggle against life".

-One day in April of 1876, before the printing of *Die Philosophie der Erlösung*, Mainländer took his own life becoming into a deadly testament of his own ideas.
+This "nostalgia for death" became unbearable one day in April of 1876.
+Before the printing of *Die Philosophie der Erlösung*, Mainländer took his own life becoming into a deadly testament of his own ideas.
 He embraced, through his actions, the most extreme conclusion of his philosophy, showing us that the radical rejection of life was not only a theoretical stance, but it was truly a matter of existential need.
-I believe he couldn't live in contradiction with its own views, and after giving the world his best work, he felt like a tree that has given its best fruits.
+I believe he could not live in contradiction with its own views, and after offering the world what he considered his most valuable work, he felt like a tree that has given its best fruits draining his life of any value.
 The logical consequence demanded coherence between thoughts and actions.
 It wasn't an act of despair, but his last philosophical gesture, an intellectual exercise of self-redemption.
 His case is perhaps, as Sandra Baquedano Jer maintains, one of the few deaths in history due to an ontological argument.
 He was only 33 years old.

 > Oh, wretched ephemeral race, children of chance and misery, why do you compel me to tell you what
 > it would be most expedient for you not to hear?\